fetchai/docs/pages/docs/guides/agents/agentverse-mailbox.md

 # How to use the AgentVerse Mailbox Service

 In this tutorial, we show how to enable remote communications between μAgents through the Agentverse Mailbox Service.
-For information on this, visit the dedicated section in our [developer documentation](/docs/references/contracts/uagents-almanac/register-in-the-agentverse-mailbox.md)
+For information on this, visit the dedicated section in our [references section](/docs/references/contracts/uagents-almanac/register-in-the-agentverse-mailbox.md)

 ## Alice